Expert: Harvey weakened fast, but destruction just beginning

 Hurricanes almost always lose strength quickly after making landfall and moving away from the warm waters that fuel their winds, Blake said.

 Harvey came ashore along the Texas Gulf Coast on Friday night as the most powerful hurricane to hit the U.S. in more than a decade.
-The center said Harvey’s maximum sustained winds had decreased to about 75 mph (120 kph) by late Saturday morning, and it was expected to become a tropical storm by afternoon.
+It was downgraded from a hurricane to a tropical storm by about 1 p.m.
+Saturday.

 But “the hazards don’t go away,” Blake said.